 Once the tattoo is under the skin, proper tattoocare follows.
 Here are some relevant aspects that you should always keep in mind.

 Let’s start with the foil.
 After tattooing a thin film is applied to protect the fresh tattoo.
-This should be worn for about 6 hours and in the best case also through the first night, before it is renewed.
+This should be worn for about 3 hours.
 It prevents dehydration and crusting caused by the lymph fluid.

 the next day